Arnie Ginsburg: Personal life and retirement

 Ginsburg's spouse and longtime companion was Carlos A. Vega, a professor of Spanish at Wellesley College.

 As Ginsburg reached retirement age, he migrated north to Ogunquit, Maine (about 75 miles north of Boston).
 He had spent summers there in his younger years, and had developed a hometown affinity for this artists' colony and resort on the coast of southern Maine.
 Ogunquit residents came to recognize Ginsburg when he rode his moped into town during the warmer months, and in time he became a fixture in the community.
 Prior to his death, Ginsburg lived in a small house near Perkins Cove, a picturesque area visited by many tourists throughout the year.

-After an erroneous report of his death in mid-June, Ginsburg died June 26 from Alzheimer's disease.
+After an erroneous report of his death in mid-June, Ginsburg died on June 26, 2020, from Alzheimer's disease.